needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlayToDevice.md

 ## First Time Setup - visionOS Simulator
 To install the host app for the visionOS simulator:

-1. Download the “**Play To Device Host.app.zip**” to your Apple Silicon Mac.
+1. Download the “**PlayToDeviceHost.app.zip**” to your Apple Silicon Mac.
 See the Compatibility Matrix above to identify the right version given your PolySpatial version.
-2. Extract the zip file revealing “**Play To Device Host.app**” in Finder.
+2. Extract the zip file revealing “**PlayToDeviceHost.app**” in Finder.
 3. Start the visionOS simulator, either by going to **“Xcode > Open Developer Tool > Simulator**” within Xcode, or using Spotlight (command+space) and typing “simulator”.
 4. When the simulator is running, you can see the home screen with various app icons.
-Drag “**Play To Device Host.app**” from the Finder window into the simulator window.
+Drag “**PlayToDeviceHost.app**” from the Finder window into the simulator window.
-5. After a few seconds, you should see “**Play To Device Hos**t” appear as one of the app icons on the home screen.
+5. After a few seconds, you should see “**PlayToDeviceHost**” appear as one of the app icons on the home screen.
 Note that you may have to scroll the app list to see it.

 ## First Time Setup - visionOS Hardware